AcidCenturion/mrsCAppreciation/README.md

-Thank you Mrs. Carlson for all the work you've done for us this past year!
+Thank you Mrs. Carlson for all the work you've done for us this past year (past two years for us Intro to CS people)!
 It's been a joy having you teach us.
 We learned so much computer knowledge in APCS.
-This little game was a project the APCS students did together as a thank you.
+We put this game together as a project for the APCS students to work on together as a thank you.
 We hope you enjoy!
     -Michael Leong

-From:
+From, the 2021-2022 APCS Class
     Michael Leong,
     Rahil Prakash,
-    Brandon Lee,
     Edward Lau,
     Johnathan Sutan,
+    Bradon Lee,
-    Hannah Li
+    Hannah Li,
+    Henry Lai,
+    Raymond Mok,
+    Chris Wei,
+    Yolanda Zhou

 Special Thanks to:
-    Krystal Kwan (Mentoring)
+    Krystal Kwan
     Edmund Chua (Script)